pageuppeople-opensource/terraform-base-vpc/README.md

-Bastion servers on AWS using Terraform
+Public subnets, Bastion & Consul cluster on AWS using Terraform
 =============

 ## Requirements